 Burning-Rune Demon is a mythic rare Demon Berserker creature card from Magic the Gathering’s Kaldheim set.
 Its enter-the-battlefield ability allows you to find two cards with different names from your library not named Burning-Rune Demon.
 Your opponent then chooses one of those cards to put in your graveyard and the other card goes into your hand.

-Right away, this Demon is somewhat better than Rune-Scarred Demon, a creature familiar to many Magic players who play Commander or have played Reanimator deck.
+Right away, this Demon is somewhat better than Rune-Scarred Demon, a creature familiar to many Magic players who play Commander or have played Reanimator decks.
 Rune-Scarred Demon allowed its controller to get any card from their library.
 In this case, you get two cards, and the card going to the graveyard probably isn’t that much of a downside.

 As a 6/6 flyer for 6 mana, it costs one mana less than Rune-Scarred Demon while essentially netting you an extra card and the same power and toughness.
-In some ways, it’s similar to the instant spell Gifts Ungiven, which allowed you to choose four cards with different names, with your opponent choosing two going to the graveyard and the remaining two going to your hand.
+In some ways, it’s similar to the instant spell Gifts Ungiven, which allows you to choose four cards with different names, with your opponent choosing two going to the graveyard and the remaining two going to your hand.

 But, will this see play outside of Commander as an upgrade over Rune-Scarred Demon?
 It’s possible, especially in Legacy Reanimator or Vintage decks that played Rune-Scarred Demon.
 For example, Vintage Oath Breach plays Rune-Scarred Demon, so it could potentially play Burning-Rune Demon, since it can cast cards from the graveyard thanks to Underworld Breach.
 It’ll be interesting to see if any new brews after Kaldheim is released pop up with Burning-Rune Demon included in them.